complxalgorithm/TweetKeywordMapper/README.md

     - This is only required if you want to map your results using ArcGIS Pro.

 ### Install Requirements
-You can install all modules other than ArcPy by running the following command:
+You can install all modules other than ArcPy by running the following command within the TweetKeywordMapper directory:
 ```
 pip3 install -r requirements.txt
 ```